Emulating complex dynamical simulators with random Fourier features: Introduction

 Emulating dynamical computer codes is an active field of research and has been tackled via different statistical and machine learning approaches, see e.g. \cite{brunton2019, castelletti2012, chen2018, mohammadi2019, raissi2019}.
 One may consider this problem as a special case of multi-output GPs \cite{alvarez2011, conti2010, fricker2013} with a temporal dependency between the observations.
 However, the size of the output dimension in dynamical models is usually too high to be treated through multi-output GPs.
 To address this issue, one can first apply techniques such as principal component analysis \cite{higdon2008, jia2013} or wavelet decomposition \cite{bayarri2007, dernoncourt2015} to reduce the output dimensionality.
 The pitfall is that we lose some information by not keeping all the components.
 Another approach is proposed in \cite{kennedy2001} which accounts for time using an extra input parameter.
 This method increases the computational complexity and is reported to be inefficient \cite{conti2009, machac2016}.
 The idea of forecasting the time series through iterative one-step ahead predictions is developed in \cite{bhattacharya2007, conti2009}.
 This method relies on emulating the transition function from one time point to the next, under the assumption that the model output at time $t$ depends only on the observation at time $t - 1$, i.e. the Markov property.
 The work is continued in \cite{mohammadi2019} considering the input uncertainty at each step of the iterative prediction process.

 This paper presents a novel data-driven approach for emulating complex dynamical simulators relying on emulating the numerical flow map over a short period of time.
-The flow map is a function that maps an initial condition to the solution of the system at a certain time point.
-We emulate the short-time numerical flow map of the system by a GP whose kernel is approximated with random Fourier features (RFF) \cite{rahimi2008}.
-This yields a random predictor to the flow map.
-In order to predict the time series, a realisation from the approximate flow map is drawn and used in an iterative manner to perform one-step ahead predictions.
-By repeating this procedure with multiple draws, we acquire a distribution over the time series whose mean and variance serve as the model output prediction and the associated uncertainty, respectively.
-The results show that our method has a high prediction accuracy and the associated uncertainty can capture the true trajectory with a good precision.
+The flow map is a function that maps an initial condition to the solution of the system at a future time $t$.
+We emulate the numerical flow map of the system over the initial (short) time step via GPs.
+The idea is that GP emulators model the underlying function (in this case, the flow map) as a probabilistic distribution, and their sample paths provide a characterisation of the function throughout its entire domain.
+These sample paths extend the notion of merely being a distribution over individual function values at specific points, such as those generated from a multivariate normal distribution.
+The model output time series is then predicted relying on the Markov assumption; a sample path from the emulated flow map is drawn and employed in an iterative manner to perform one-step ahead predictions.
+By repeating this procedure with multiple draws, we acquire a distribution over the time series whose mean and variance at a specific time point serve as the model output prediction and the associated uncertainty, respectively.
+However, obtaining a GP sample path, evaluable at any location in the domain for use in one-step ahead predictions, is infeasible.
+To address this challenge, we employ RFF \cite{rahimi2008}, as described in \Cref{sec:kernel_approx}.
+RFF is a technique for approximating the GP kernel using a finite number of its Fourier features.
+The resulting approximate GP samples, generated with RFF, are analytically tractable, providing both theoretical guarantees and computational efficiency.